abhay-m-prasannakumar/Smart-Automated-Nursing-Assistant/README.md

 3.7V Battery
 Buzzer
 Plastic storage rack
-The code to be uploaded in ESP32 is provided in file minicode.ino ,assemble the components as shown in the circuit diagram and upload the codeto ESP32 then run the program.To operate the request giving functionality ,here we have used Blynk IOT software.Here is the breakdown of how to create the template in blynk console and the way to connect and control it.
+The code to be uploaded in ESP32 is provided in file minicode.ino ,assemble the components as shown in the circuit diagram and upload the codeto ESP32 then run the program.The navigation of trolley is controlled by A* algorithm.To operate the request giving functionality ,here we have used Blynk IOT software.Here is the breakdown of how to create the template in blynk console and the way to connect and control it.
 The image of the created blynk console is also provided.

  **Prerequisites:**
 1. Create a Blynk account at [https://blynk.cloud](https://blynk.cloud)